Diocese of Belleville: 2000 to present

-In December 1971, Zuroweste excommunicated Reverend Bernard Bodewes, a diocesan priest he had sent to Cairo to help Montroy.
-Bodewes had sued Zuroweste for $7,350 in damages for withholding his pay since January 1st of that year.
-Bodewes said that Zuroweste had withheld the pay because he was angry over Bodewes' support of Montroy's initiatives in Cairo.
-By 1972, Zuroweste took action to evict Montroy and the organizations working in St. Columba.

-When Zuroweste retired in 1977, Pope Paul VI named Auxiliary Bishop William Cosgrove of the Diocese of Cleveland. as the next bishop of Belleville.
-Cosgrove served until his retirement in 1981.
-Pope John Paul II replaced Zuroweste that same year with John Wurm from the Archdiocese of St. Louis.
-Wurm died three years later.
-John Paul II then appointed Reverend James Patrick Keleher of the Archdiocese of Chicago as the new bishop of Belleville.
-In 1993, the pope named Keleher as archbishop of Kansas City in Kansas.
-Auxiliary Bishop Wilton Gregory of the Archdiocese of Chicago was appointed by John Paul II as bishop of Belleville in 1993.
-In 2004, the pope named him as archbishop of the Archdiocese of Atlanta.

-John Paul II appointed Edward K. Braxton as bishop in 2005.
+In 2004, John Paul II named Gregory as archbishop of the Archdiocese of Atlanta.John Paul II appointed Edward K. Braxton as bishop in 2005.
 In January 2006, 24 priests in the diocese signed a letter stating that Braxton was not allowing any of their input into decision-making and that he had an arrogant leadership style.
 On January 24, 2008, Braxton apologized for mishandling diocese funds.
 He had used $18,000 that was supposed to go to the Society for the Propagation of the Faith to purchase vestments, altar linens, and office furniture.
 Braxton said he had mistakenly believed he had discretionary power over these funds.
-Braxton retired in 2020.
+Braxton retired as bishop of Belleville in 2020.

-Michael G. McGovern, a priest of the Archdiocese of Chicago, was appointed by Pope Francis in 2020.
-In July 2022, McGovern announced the planned sale of the diocesan bishop's residence and his move to a more modest space in the Cathedral of St. Peter rectory.
-The money from the sale, he announced, would be used to subsidize various ministries and charities, including the establishment of a fund benefiting needy pregnant women and children.
+Michael G. McGovern of Chicago was appointed by Pope Francis to succeed Braxton in Belleville in 2020.
+In July 2022, McGovern announced the planned sale of the diocesan bishop's residence and his move to the Cathedral of St. Peter's rectory.
+The money from the sale, he announced, would be used for various ministries and charities, including needy pregnant women and children.

+In March 2025, Francis named McGovern as archbishop of the Archdiocese of Omaha.
+Pope Leo XVI in March 2026 named Godfrey Mullen of Belleville as McGovern's successor in Belleville.